eokoneyo/kibana/docs/reference/cloud/elastic-cloud-kibana-settings.md

 ### Version 9.1.0 [ec_version_9_1_0]

 `xpack.product_intercept.enabled`
-:   Enable or disable the product intercept feature.
+:   Enable or disable Elastic product feedback prompts.
+Defaults to `true`.

 `xpack.product_intercept.interval`:
-:   Set the interval for the product intercept feature.
+:   Set the time that elapses between Elastic product feedback prompts.
+The time is formatted as a number and a time unit (d,h,m,s).
+For example, 20m, 24h, 7d.
+Defaults to `90d`.

 ### Version 8.18+ [ec_version_8_18]